Orthogonal Statistical Learning: Orthogonal Statistical Learning

-has the structure in \pref{eq:policy_generic}: it evaluates to the true risk \pref{eq:policy_risk} whenever the true nuisance parameter is plugged in.
+We make this discussion concrete for the special case of binary treatments $T\in \{0,1\}$, with additional examples in \pref{sec:policy}.
+To simplify notation, define $p_0(t, x) = \bbP\brk*{T=t \mid X=x}$, so that $p_0(t, x) = e_0(x)$ if $t=1$ and $1-e_0(x)$ if $t=0$.
+Consider the nuisance parameter $g=\crl*{f(0,\cdot),f(1,\cdot),e}$.
+Then the loss has the structure in \pref{eq:policy_generic}: it evaluates to the true risk \pref{eq:policy_risk} whenever the true nuisance parameter is plugged in.
 This formulation leads to the well-known doubly-robust estimator for the counterfactual outcome \citep{cassel1976some,robins1994estimation,robins1995semiparametric,dudik2011doubly}.
-It is easy to verify that the resulting population risk is orthogonal with respect to both $f_0$ and $p_0$.
+It is straightforward to verify that the resulting population risk is orthogonal with respect to $g$.
 We can also obtain an equivalent loss function by subtracting the loss incurred by choosing treatment $0$.
 Define

-and set $\ell(t, f_0, e_0;Z) = \beta(f_0,e_0;Z)\cdot{}t$.
+and set $\ell(t, g;Z) = \beta(g;Z)\cdot{}t$.
 This formulation leads to a linear population risk:

-It is straightforward to show that the this population risk satisfies universal orthogonality, so that \pref{thm:orthogonal_slow} can be applied whenever the nuisance parameters are bounded appropriately.
+This population risk satisfies universal orthogonality, and \pref{thm:orthogonal_slow} can be applied with $\nrm{\cdot}_{\nuisance}=\nrm{\cdot}_{L_2(\ls_2,\cD)}$ whenever the nuisance parameters are bounded appropriately.
+In particular, we have the following corollary of \pref{thm:orthogonal_slow}.